 “Then why don’t you just give me decent work instead of keeping me here?
 Is it because then you wouldn’t have any?
 Or do you think it is just how they keep us from robbing banks?”

 “Yes, exactly” out of row in front of me.

 “Who wants to work?”, from the left behind me.

 STOP HIM – stood in the face of the instructor.
 She had lost control.
 The women who understood what I said were uncomfortably touched, those who did not understand it followed the energy in the room.
-The men tore up the sheets, some stood up, others remained seated or collaborated in quiet murmur.
-The click of the lighter behind me stopped, the flint was heard and a flame was lit.
+The men tore up the sheets, some stood up, others remained seated or collaborated in a quiet murmur.
+The click of the lighter behind me stopped, the flint was heard, and a flame was lit.

 “What are you going to do if I just leave now?”, I asked the instructor.